Wilkie Calvert Co-Supported PhD Studentships

 - will normally be expected to hold an undergraduate degree (at the 2.1 level or equivalent) and a master's degree.
 This requirement may be waived where candidates have a body of relevant professional experience.

-- will normally be UK or EU nationals.
-Those who are not eligible for UK/EU fee status may apply, but would be liable to provide the additional funding required to cover the international fee rate.
+- will normally be UK or Republic of Ireland nationals.
+Those who are not eligible for UK/Republic of Ireland fee status may apply, but would be liable to provide the additional funding required to cover the international fee rate.
 They would also be required to meet the standard English Language requirements.

 - may include private sector and not-for-profit organisations, charities, public sector organisations; employers should not be academic organisations (e.g. universities, colleges)